Rey (Star Wars)

 Rey is introduced as a scavenger who was abandoned as a child on the desert planet Jakku.
 She becomes an ally of the Resistance in its conflict with the First Order.
 Powerfully Force-sensitive, Rey trains to be a Jedi under the siblings Luke Skywalker and Leia Organa.
 She faces adversaries such as Kylo Ren, Supreme Leader Snoke and the resurrected Sith Lord, Emperor Palpatine—who is revealed to be her grandfather in The Rise of Skywalker.
 Despite being enemies, Rey and Ren share a connection called a "Force dyad" and eventually join forces.
 Following Palpatine's defeat, Rey adopts the name Rey Skywalker to honor her mentors.

-Development
+For her portrayal of Rey, Ridley was nominated for Best Actress at the 2016 Saturn Awards.

+Creation

+In 2012, Lucasfilm President Kathleen Kennedy invited Michael Arndt to write three screenplays for the Star Wars sequel trilogy.
+Intimidated by the scale of the project, Arndt at first turned down the offer.
+He accepted the writing position, however, after Kennedy explained that the films would tell the origin story of a female Jedi.
+(Note: Arndt would ultimately serve as a screenwriter for only the first film, and not the two subsequent films in the sequel trilogy.)
+J.J.
+Abrams, the director of the first sequel film, was also excited by the idea of a female lead character.
+According to Kennedy, this character, who was known as "Kira" in the early stages of production, would be "the new generation's Luke Skywalker".

+The filmmakers made Rey a scavenger in an attempt to portray her as "the ultimate outsider and the ultimate disenfranchised person".
+They felt that someone with her background would likely experience a prolonged journey compared to other types of people.
+Arndt described her as a "loner, hothead, gear-head, badass".
+He struggled with introducing her as the main character while keeping her from being overshadowed by Luke Skywalker, whose role in the film was eventually minimized.